- Step Up Speak Out

 Media does not just influence our culture.
 In many ways, it is our culture.
 It is not practical to tell people to ignore or boycott all forms of media to protect themselves from unwanted messages.
 Instead, we want people to become aware of and understand what messages they are receiving and be able to have a conversation about how they feel about the messages and what impact those messages have on others.

 Once you can identify what is being conveyed by the media, you can begin to access the messages you want and sort through the ones you don’t.
 This is not to say that you can or have to avoid all negative messages.
 Rather, you will now recognize those messages, process them, and move on.

-By educating ourselves and our communities on the impact of these negative media messages, we can start to seek and create counter messages.
-The desired outcome is a shift in culture; one that no longer tolerates interpersonal violence.
-As new media messages and outlets emerge, we have the unique opportunity and responsibility to help shape the messages.
+By educating ourselves and our communities on the impact of negative media messages, we can start to seek and create counter messages.
+The desired outcome is a shift in culture—one that no longer tolerates interpersonal violence.
+As new media messages and outlets emerge, we have the unique opportunity and responsibility to help shape those messages.